CuteDandelion/CTF_Report/HTB/webApp/HTB_Strutted.markdown

 ---

 ## Executive Summary
 This report details the results of a penetration test conducted on a HTB Capture The Flag (CTF) environment.
 The objective was to identify and exploit vulnerabilities to capture flags and assess the security of the target systems.
-The test revealed [X] vulnerabilities, including [e.g., 1 critical, 2 high, 3 medium] severity issues.
-Key findings include [e.g., misconfigured web server, weak credentials].
-Immediate remediation is recommended for critical issues to secure the environment.

 ---